Something for everyone

 We invite you to visit our parks and enjoy the quality of life they offer.
 The benefits are endless.

 The City of Bartlesville is also honored to have a small, but dedicated, group of individuals who work to maintain and improve our City parks.
-The Bartlesville Area Friends of the Park is a volunteer non-profit organization.
-If you would like to find more about them, please check out their website or contact the Bartlesville Park and Recreation Department at 918-338-4237.
+The Bartlesville Area Friends of the Parks is a volunteer non-profit organization.

 Park & Recreation Master Development Plan